Deploy interLink virtual nodes

 Configuring your virtual kubelet setup (remote host)

-Login into the machine and and download the interLink installer CLI for your OS and processor architecture from the release page, looking for the binaries starting with interlink-install
+Login into the machine and and download the interLink installer CLI for your OS and processor architecture from the release page, looking for the binaries starting with interlink-installer

 .
 For instance, if on a Linux